transferwise/tw_bootcamp_2019/README.md

 - Share your source code and the solution file as `links.csv` within a zip file. **Please make sure you save it as a valid CSV file!** :slightly_smiling_face:
 - Upload the zip using the upload button you should see at the end of the test

+‼️ THE DATA IN THIS REPOSITORY IS FAKE AND GENERATED FOR THE EXERCISE NOT ACTUALL CUSTOMER DATA‼️